How To Find a Functional Medicine Doctor

 1. IFM Accreditation

-Before booking your initial consultation, confirm that your provider is certified through the Institute for Functional Medicine (IFM).
-This is the gold standard in evidence-based, root-cause care.
-This credential ensures your clinician has undergone rigorous, science-backed training with a focus on holistic care.
+Before booking your initial consultation, confirm that your provider is accredited in their field.
+Professional credentialing ensures your clinician has undergone rigorous, science-backed training with a focus on holistic care.

+The Institute for Functional Medicine (IFM) is the gold standard in evidence-based, root-cause care.
 Fellowships from reputable organizations like the American Academy of Anti-Aging Medicine (A4M) or advanced training through an academic institution are also valuable indicators of a provider’s depth of knowledge.

 A Word of Caution About Certifications